John Hancock Multifactor Consumer Discretionary ETF (JHMC)

 - May underperform during economic downturns.

-- Ongoing: Growth in e-commerce and digital marketing.
+- Growth in e-commerce and digital marketing.

 - Growth Opportunity 1: Increased consumer spending driven by a strong economy can significantly boost the performance of the consumer discretionary sector.
 As disposable income rises and consumer confidence improves, demand for non-essential goods and services increases, benefiting companies held by JHMC.
 This trend is expected to continue over the next 3-5 years, with potential for significant growth in the sector.